linx-software/Upvise_Reflection/README.md

 # Setup

 - Install Linx Designer (https://linx.software) and open the solution "UpviseConnect".
+This solution was built with Linx 5.21.
 - You will need to provide the following Settings: "UpviseEmail" and "UpvisePassword".
 - Download the SDK from the github link above and extract it on your computer.
 Then you will need to provide the DLL path in the setting "UpviseDLLPath"